anananan116/TinyVLM/README.md

 Our solution:

 - Uses a reference image that represents a typical "image not available" placeholder
-- Computes CLIP embeddings for this reference image
+- Computes CLIP embeddings for this reference image and extract the \<CLS\> position, which represent the overall semantic of the image.
+(No extra computation cost since it's originaly a part of image encoding).
 - Calculates cosine similarity between each dataset image and the reference
 - Filters out images that exceed a similarity threshold of 0.3, effectively removing various forms of placeholder images